emwap/stream-paper/paper.md

 # Avoiding Multiple Loop Variables

-The stream representation already presented allows for mutation which improves efficiency of the generated code considerably.
+The stream representation already presented allows for mutation, which can improve efficiency of the generated code considerably.
 The generated code still suffers from a problem where fused functions will cause multiple loop indices to appear in the same loop.
-An extra loop counter might be tolerable but the issue runs deeper than that and Lippmeier et al. report having seen eight loop counters appear in the wild [@lippmeier2013data].
+An extra loop counter might be tolerable but the issue runs deeper than that:
+Lippmeier et al. report having seen eight loop counters appear in the wild [@lippmeier2013data].
 Consider the following pattern: